iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > Plan is good, but app keeps disconnecting<br> :date: __2021-01-29 16:02:47__

 > It's changed.
 I used it last year and it was brilliant but now it stops during the warm up walk and I end up walking for longer before I realise.
 Then I have to restart the app, find my place and start again, only for it to repeat.
 I would love to keep using it as I found it to be really beneficial for me.<br> :date: __2021-01-27 20:07:49__

-> Nothing happens when I hit Go.
-Sometimes the timer will count down but no audio.
-Tried shutting all other apps down, reset app, restarted phone.
-Very glitchy!
-Something must be up as it's worked on my phone before.<br> :date: __2021-01-27 00:29:47__

-> App always stops<br> :date: __2021-01-22 17:18:29__

-> Stopped working correctly - it freezes when I start it up.
-It used to be fine, but the minute I press go, it goes for 1 second then stops.
-Audio stops, timer stops, it just won't work.
-Not sure if there's been an update which has messed it up but my phone (Google pixel 3) is up to date.
-Please fix it, this is my running lifeline<br> :date: __2021-01-21 00:05:01__

-> Keeps closing down.
-Each time Im outside running it stays on for a bit.
-I think when the Internet connection goes down slightly it just shuts completely and I have to start all over again!
-So annoying!
-Does anyone know a better app here?
-Or is it something tthat Im not doing right??
-It shouldn't be so hard... :(<br> :date: __2021-01-20 20:12:39__